tjcongrove1/SimpleTelematics/README.md

 ### Report generation
 The report generator has two reports implemented currently, per my emailed questions.

-The one I originally designed exclusively leverages the purpose-built driver-level calculatory methods which keeps it very clean and readable.
+The one I originally designed exclusively leverages the purpose-built Driver-level calculatory methods which keeps it very clean and readable.
 ```java
 	public static void generateSimpleDriverReport(List<Driver> drivers) {
 		drivers.sort(new SortByMileage());